jplf/radiog/backend/README.md

 ### Updating

-It is strongly advised to update the code regularly, otherwise it is really hard to update an old version to a recent one.
+It is strongly advised to update the code regularly, otherwise it is really hard to update a too old version to a recent one.

 ```bash
 # Checking version